Decoding the Data: Identifying Main Effects and Interactions in Experimental Design

 -

 Comparing Means: Compare the means for each level of each factor.
 If there's a significant difference between the means, this suggests a main effect.
-For instance, if the average plant growth is significantly higher for fertilizer type A compared to fertilizer type B, we have evidence of a main effect for fertilizer type.
+To give you an idea, if the average plant growth is significantly higher for fertilizer type A compared to fertilizer type B, we have evidence of a main effect for fertilizer type.

 -